unRob/milpa/.milpa/docs/milpa/util/tmp.md

 `@tmp.dir PREFIX`

-Creates a temporary directory (in `/tmp` with `HANDLE` as prefix) and exports a new variable named `HANDLE` with the path to this new directory. `HANDLE` should therefore be a valid variable name identifier.
+Creates a temporary directory (in `/tmp` with `HANDLE` as prefix) and exports a new variable named exactly like the value of `HANDLE` with the path to this new directory. `HANDLE` should therefore be a valid variable name identifier.

 ```sh